Entries to the 2014 Tony Sale Award for computer conservation are now welcomed.

-The inaugural Tony Sale Award has been won by Dr David Link for his computer art installation LoveLetters, a replica of a 1951 computer with reconstructed software that generates texts to express and arouse emotions.
+The inaugural Tony Sale Award was won by Dr David Link for his computer art installation LoveLetters, a replica of a 1951 computer with reconstructed software that generates texts to express and arouse emotions.

 Dr Link's LoveLetters reconstructs the 1951 Ferranti Mark 1 computer which executes the original recovered software by Prof Christopher Strachey, a philosopher and pioneer in programming, to generate automated "love letters".
 Visitors can interact with a functional replica of the Ferranti Mark 1 containing many of its original components, to gain an authentic impression of the look-and-feel of the original computer.

 The Tony Sale Award, managed by the Computer Conservation Society and sponsored by Google was set up to recognise achievements in the growing area of computer conservation.
 Tony Sale, perhaps best known for leading the team that rebuilt the Colossus computer, helped establish the Computer Conservation Society, co-founded The National Museum of Computing and was a key figure in starting the campaign to save Bletchley Park in the early 1990s.

 Rachel Burnett, who chaired the panel of judges in 2012 and is Chair of the Computer Conservation Society, said: "We were delighted by the quality and variety of the entries for the 2012 Tony Sale Award.
 The nominations clearly developed the idea of computer archaeology and their exciting diversity made the task of judging very challenging!

 The winning entry by Dr David Link was both a brilliant technical construction and a work of art.
 Its fusion of art, engineering and history celebrates one of the first artistic applications of the computer in a visually attractive way.
 The wide cultural appeal, originality and touch of genius of this entry set it apart for us and has given us an inspiring first winner of the Tony Sale Award."